gallochris/writing/_posts/2014-05-12-ask-questions.md

 People rarely tell you the truth.
 Big lies.
 Little lies.
 White lies.
 It happens all of the time.

-> "Individuals are honest only to the extent that suits them, including their desire to please others." - Dan Ariely, Predictably Irrational
+> Individuals are honest only to the extent that suits them, including their desire to please others.

+> Dan Ariely, Predictably Irrational

 Think about all your daily interactions.
 It could be with a loved one, co-worker, client, customer, or the mailman.
 These conversations are built on assumptions and biases.
 In other words - lies.